 The implications of a Conservative victory

-While the Liberals seem to be on a slight upswing over the past month, most pollsters see the two parties essentially tied in terms of seats if an election were held today.
+While the Liberals seem to be on a slight upswing over the past few months, most pollsters see the two parties falling short of a majority government.

-So certainly a Conservative plurality is a strong possibility in the coming October election even if a Conservative majority government is somewhat less likely.
+And certainly a Conservative plurality is a reasonable possibility even if a Conservative majority government is somewhat less likely.